 The Fujifilm XT-2 ticked all the boxes for my Landscape photography and the XT-3 was overkill, I do not need Bird or Sport fast autofocus or 4K Video at 60k for £500 more, the XT-2 has fast enough autofocus for most.
 The 4k 30fps and 120fps 1080p were well enough and hardly used, I take single landscape images, bracketed and focus stacked, all is more than catered for in the Fuji XT-2, purchase made.

 The first time I used the Fujifilm XT-2 was on a cold December morning a few weeks ago near where I live while out photographing with a friend (Stephen Skeet).
 The picture top of page was the first image I took if I remember correctly.
-The one below was taken around 20 minutes later just as
+The one below was taken around 20 minutes later just as blue hour was starting.

 It is not the photographs I took on the first day of using the XT-2 but the ease in which I was able to take them compared to my much loved and used Nikon D7100.
-Seeing the image before it is taken via the EVF (electronic
+Seeing the image before it is taken via the EVF (electronic view finder) is a huge deal for me and something I had not been able to do before, I was impressed and soon fell in love with the tactile controls, programmable buttons and even the menu system of the XT-2 which not everyone likes at first.

 I very much still like Nikon but I have just sold the D7100 and all my glass which was a mixture of Nikkor (Nikon) and Tokina lenses.
 Next week I will be buying a long Fuji lens and wide Samyang glass to give me a good focal range.